 by Claire Alexandra Doyle

 As a child, I loved being involved in theater and dance.
 Each equipped with our individual skills, we would come together to create a beautiful piece of work.
+Some would design outfits with their own flair to it, whether that be a specific stitching pattern or adding in machine embroidery designs so they looked unique, whilst others would channel that creativeness through make-up and beauty.
 This artistic-minded community is one of the reasons why I sought out a career in film and television, as well as joining Local 706.
 Working amongst like-minded and skilled artisans to create something beautiful.

 Earlier in 2017, while dropping off some dry cleaning, I noticed a flier for a public high school seeking men and women’s formal attire for donation to the San Fernando High School prom drive.
 This school wasn’t in my neighborhood and about 12 miles away.
 I asked the dry cleaner if he knew someone at the school and he said, “No, just a friend is organizing the event so I thought I’d help and put out some fliers.”